 A suspended or closed business can layoff or terminate some or all of its workforce.
 Employers are required to notify workers of their rights to claim unemployment benefits.
 Separated workers can and should file unemployment claims as soon as possible.
 Business owners can claim unemployment if they didn’t cause their own job loss.

 Unemployment benefits have been significantly enhanced in response to the pandemic.
 Self-employed people and gig workers can claim, not just employees.
 Congress increased the weekly benefit by $600 for benefits paid before July 31 2020.

 An employer’s future unemployment payroll tax will generally go up the more its workers claim in unemployment benefits.
 The increase can be significant.
 But it won’t be nearly as much as the wage expense avoided by laying off or terminating workers.
 And some states are not dinging employers for COVID-related layoffs.

 States offer Workshare programs, where employers can cut back hours and, thus, costs, while affected workers can claim partial unemployment benefits.

-Takeaways: Anyone entitled to unemployment benefits should claim them, including the self-employed.
+Takeaways: Anyone entitled to unemployment benefits should claim them, including the self-employed, though a Paycheck Protection Program loan might be a better deal for higher-paid self-employed folks.
 For businesses, layoffs make payroll costs go away.
 Employer payroll taxes will rise during the post-recession recovery.

 Paycheck Protection Program: Help with Costs of Retained Workers & Overhead Costs